lizard-Szilard/ChampionBot/README.md

 ### **NOTICE:**
 1. The documentation of repository code needs improvent.
-2. This bot used the [pickle module python](https://docs.python.org/3/library/pickle.html) for store some information about the current user and/or chat for later use, it's not good approachment to use the pickle module python for store a information about the bot becuase the pickle module python is not secure, [you can change that approachment](https://github.com/lizard-Szilard/ChampionBot#guide-modify-the-schedule-of-league)
+2. This bot used the [pickle module python](https://docs.python.org/3/library/pickle.html) for store some information about the current user and/or chat for later use, it's not good approachment to use the pickle module python for store a information about the bot becuase the pickle module python is not secure, [you can change that approachment](https://github.com/lizard-Szilard/ChampionBot#storing-data)
 3. We tested this bot only on Debian 10 (Buster) distro based on the GNU/Linux system.

 ## Description

 This is a telegram bot which can reminder the user of the bot about the schedule of Champion UEFA league.
 It's only compatible with Python version 3.5+ and use a [Telegram wrapper API bot (python-telegram-bot)](https://github.com/python-telegram-bot/python-telegram-bot).

 This bot is based on **[MVC model](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller)**.
-Also the bot can manage other schedules football leagues but requires changes on the **model database component** and the **view component** (needs documentation).
+Also the bot can manage other schedules football leagues but requires changes on the **model database component** and the **view component** ([Guide](https://github.com/lizard-Szilard/ChampionBot#guide-modify-the-schedule-of-leagues)).
 The schedule of Champion UEFA league from [fixturedownload](https://fixturedownload.com/)

 ## Installation